 To connect your cameras to Livestream Studio, you must have a supported capture device (unless you are using a webcam), a video cable that is compatible with your camera (HD-SDI cable, HDMI cable, etc.), and any necessary cables to connect your capture device to your computer.

 Livestream Studio should recognize any USB webcam once its drivers are installed.
-Typically Windows will download and install the USB camera's drivers automatically once you connect the camera to a USB port on the computer.
+Typically webcam drivers will download and install automatically once you connect the camera to a USB port on the computer.

 Camcorders & Video Cameras

 For other cameras, you will need a Blackmagic Design capture device in order for Livestream Studio to recognize the input.
 Magewell devices are also compatible.